Connect with us

 With its new division, the university “seeks to do more to promote student success” in response to the declining rates of high school graduation and higher education enrollment in the state of Mississippi.

 “One way in which the division will support students is through opportunities for low-income Mississippi families, such as Ole Miss Opportunity,” the release states.
-“Also known as OMO, the initiative is a guarantee that eligible lower-income Mississippi residents will financial aid to the cost of tuition, residence hall housing and an allowance for meals.”
+“Also known as OMO, the initiative is a guarantee that eligible lower-income Mississippi residents will receive financial aid to cover the cost of tuition, residence hall housing and an allowance for meals.”

 Vice Chancellor for Diversity and Community Engagement Shawnboda Mead will continue as vice chancellor over the new division, according to the school.